wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-python-create-deploy-flask-app.md

 The first deployment will take some time, as it will create a virtual environment, install packages, etc.

-Visual Studio doesn't show the progress of the deployment. <!-- deleted by customization  If you'd like to review the output, see the section on [Troubleshooting - Deployment](#troubleshooting-deployment). -->
+Visual Studio doesn't show the progress of the deployment.   If you'd like to review the output, see the section on [Troubleshooting - Deployment](#troubleshooting-deployment). 

 Browse to the Azure URL to view your changes.